Osman Dubbe: Personal life

 Dubbe is former minister of Information, Culture and Tourism of Federal Government of Somalia.
-He was born March 1971 in Shanshacade, a small village near Burao, the provincial capital of the Togdheer region in Somaliland.
+He was born March 1979 in Shanshacade, a small village near Burao, the provincial capital of the Togdheer region in Somaliland.
 Studied in his early education 1da Maajo Primary School and Kaasa-Balbalaare Secondary School in Mogadishu, Somalia.
-In 1990 he become a teacher in Hawl-Wadaag Secondary School and went to the Faculty of Medicine of Somali National University.
+Later he become a teacher in Secondary Schools.

 In October 1998, Dubbe joined the Tower Hamlets College in London from which he graduated and was awarded a diploma in political science in July 2000.
 In June 2003 Dubbe graduated from the University of Westminster in which he specialized in a political science major.
-In September 2006, the he got his certificate in Masters of Law (LLM) from the University of East London.
+In September 2006, he got his certificate in Masters of Law (LLM) from the University of East London.
 Dubee is fluent in several languages including Somali, and English.